timsutton/brigadier/README.md

 ## Running as a Sysprep FirstLogonCommand

 It's common to perform the Boot Camp drivers during a post-imaging Sysprep phase, so that it's possible to deploy the same image to different models without taking into account the model and required Boot Camp package.
-Brigadier seems to behave in the context of a SysPrep [FirstLogonCommand](http://technet.microsoft.com/en-us/library/cc722150\(v=ws.10\)\.aspx).
+Brigadier seems to behave in the context of a SysPrep <a href="http://technet.microsoft.com/en-us/library/cc722150(v=ws.10).aspx">FirstLogonCommand</a>.

 There is one workaround performed by the script when running in this scenario, where the current working would normally be `\windows\system32`.
 In my tests on a 64-bit system, the MSI would halt trying to locate its installer components, due to the way Windows forks its `System32` folder into `SysWoW64` for 32-bit applications.
 When the script detects this working directory without a `--output-dir` option overriding it, it will set the output directory to the root of the system, ie. `%SystemRoot%\`.